TedcryptoOrg/cosmos-google-tools/README.md

 ## Usage

 Once the script is installed you will see a new menu "Cosmos directory".
-That means your script was successfully installed and you can now use the following functions.
+That means your script was successfully installed, and you can now use the following functions.

 | Function                        | Description                                     |
 |---------------------------------|-------------------------------------------------|